noamross/datacamp-sexual-assault/README.md

 Two former DataCamp employees, Dhavide Aruliah and Greg Wilson, were fired in mid-2018 after complaining to management about handling of sexual harassment.
 Here are statements from [Dhavide](https://dhavide.github.io/a-note-to-our-commuity-on-building-trust.html) and [Greg](http://third-bit.com/2019/04/15/an-exchange-with-datacamp.html) (and some other relevant posts from Greg: [1](http://third-bit.com/2019/04/05/the-worst-behavior.html), [2](http://third-bit.com/2019/04/14/the-people-you-have.html)).
 Both say that
-DataCamp claimed this eir firings weree to poor performance.
+DataCamp claimed their firings were due to poor performance.
 I find that aburd, as their stamp is all over DataCamp's products.
 I tweeted a brief thread about this [here](https://twitter.com/noamross/status/1117802588269891584).